Merging Learning and Design: The Makings of CHM’s New Education Center

 This is the first post in an ongoing series about the making of the Computer History Museum’s Education Center.

 The Computer History Museum (CHM) is in the midst of an exciting phase of expansion and transformation.
-This year CHM will launch a large-scale exhibition on software as well as a new Center for Software History, both of which are part of their larger software initiative and follow the June 2016 launch of Exponential, a center for entrepreneurship and innovation.
+This year CHM will launch a large-scale exhibition on software as well as a new Software History Center, both of which are part of their larger software initiative and follow the June 2016 launch of Exponential, a center for entrepreneurship and innovation.

 A crucial component of CHM’s transformation is the recognition that education needs to be more of a conceptual driver for the Museum’s exhibitions, programs, and outreach to the community.
 Within the field of education as a whole, traditional assumptions about what learning is and where it takes place are currently being challenged.
 Awareness is growing that learning is not limited to schools, nor is it “better” when it takes place in a formal environment than in an informal setting such as a museum.
 Regardless of where it happens, learning is a deep, complex, and very human process that truly transforms lives.
 Among museum professionals, this understanding has led to the recognition that museum education is not limited to disseminating information about collections.
 Rather, museums must have a more inclusive objective: to provide unique educational programs that foster and support dialogue, participation, and empowerment, especially within underserved or under-resourced communities.
 Moreover, because museums are open to interaction and involvement, they are and must be essential places of learning, stimulating creativity and supporting innovation within and beyond their walls.